 Anyway, turns out Apple wasn’t the only company interested in buying Topsy, Twitter too had considered it.
 AllThingsD reports that in-fact, Twitter has been considering buying Topsy for the past 6 years.
 So why didn’t they?

 Topsy is a social analytics company and one of the few companies who has access to Twitter Firehose.
 Unlike the Twitter’s streaming API which pushes “most of the data” as the tweets happens in real time, Firehose guarantees the delivery of the “complete” data as the tweets happen in real time.
 Firehose is hence also expensive in comparison, and Topsy, as we said before, is one of the few companies who has access to it.
 Sources close AllThingsD also suggest that sometimes Topsy was in fact more effective than Twitter’s own home grown search tools.
-All the more reason for Twitter to buy Topsy.
-AllThingsD suggested a two main reasons why Twitter decided not to buy Topsy, and so it went to Apple.
+All the more reason for Twitter to acquire them.
+AllThingsD suggested two main reasons:

 1. Twitter’s engineering team probably came to a decision that the tools used by Topsy can be built in the house itself.
 There is no point in buying another firm and acquiring their talent, when the in-house engineers are capable enough.